Go back

 Content consumption explained using Weber grill example

 Steve walks into the store with his wife.
-The two of them seem to be moving towards aisle 7 but Steve notices the grill, has a quick chat with the wife, and proceeds to the pellet grill alone.
+The two of them seem to be moving towards aisle 7, but Steve notices the grill, has a quick chat with the wife, and proceeds to the pellet grill alone.
 He lifts the hood and looks at the brochure at the side of the grill.
-Lingers for around 2 minutes, then walks away.
+He lingers for around 2 minutes, then walks away.

 Grill surface